enmanuelduran/enmascript/content/articles/2021-04-03-understanding-singly-linked-lists-and-some-of-their-uses.md

 Linked Lists are a fundamental data structure used to store information linearly, this information is not stored in contiguous places in memory rather linked lists use a pointer in each node that links to the next node that is stored.

-A node in a Linked List could be represented as follows:
+A node in a linked list could be represented as follows:

 ![](/images/2021-04-03-singly-linked-list-node.svg#image-type=no-border;width=auto)